mxashlynn/Parquet/Documentation/3-How_Parquets_Work.md

 Some types of parquets, notably *floors* and *blocks*, may have statuses that are particular to a specific location.
 For example, the block at the player's location may have been damaged while other blocks have not.

-Parquets are normally arranged in **Parquet Stacks**.
-In a stack, a given location on the map may hold four parquets of different types simultaneously, arranged as follows from top to bottom:
+Parquets are normally arranged in **Parquet Packs**.
+In a ptack, a given location on the map may hold four parquets of different types simultaneously, arranged as follows from top to bottom:

 * Collectibles
 * Furnishings
 * Blocks
 * Floors

-As an example, a Parquet Stack might consist of:
+As an example, a Parquet Pack might consist of:

 * a feather Collectible
 * on a birdhouse Furnishing